Codemon72/Spickzettel/Vue.js.md

 –––

 ### Emitter
-Event emitting in Vue.js allows a child component to communicate with its parent component.
-Here is how you can use it:
+Event emitting allows a child component to communicate with its parent component.

 1. In the child component, use the `this.$emit` method to emit an event, optionally passing a value as an argument.
 2. In the parent component, listen for the emitted event using `v-on` directive or its shorthand `@`, and define a method that will be triggered when the event is emitted.